 Is Virtual Reality an Effective Method of Recreation?

-The majority of people usually have a negative perspective on new technological discoveries, especially if their main purpose is entertainment.
-For example, Virtual Reality is a technology that is often frowned upon as it is believed to ‘exclude’ people from the ‘real’ world.
+The majority of people usually have a negative perspective on new technological discoveries, especially if their main purpose is entertainment, like Matchbook betting welcome bonus.
+Another example would be Virtual Reality is a technology that is often frowned upon as it is believed to ‘exclude’ people from the ‘real’ world.